mesoscale-activity-map/map-ephys/README.md

 users can write and Delete the databases.

 ingestBehavior.py and ingestEphys.py require the rig_data_path and the username
-to be specified in the code.
-Also, SessionDiscovery has the RigDataPath hard coded for now.
-We will probably have a RigType key to track the training and recording rigs.
+to be specified in the code (see below).

 See the notebooks, Overview.ipynb, for examples